j.tools

 Market cap (short for market capitalization) is the total value of every coin a project has put into circulation.
 Think of it like the public valuation of a company on the stock market.
 If a company has 1 million shares trading at $20 each, the company is valued at $20 million.
 Crypto works the same way.

 Circulating supply is the count of coins available to buy and sell right now.
-Multiply that by the current price and you have the project's total market value in dollars.
+Multiply that by the current price and you have the project's market value in dollars.

 A worked example with two tokens